Christopher Lee: Early life

 Lee was born on 27 May 1922 in Belgravia, London, the son of Lieutenant Colonel Geoffrey Trollope Lee (1879–1941) of the 60th King's Royal Rifle Corps, and his wife, Countess Estelle Marie (née Carandini di Sarzano; 1889–1981).
 Lee's father fought in the Boer War and First World War, and his mother was an Edwardian beauty who was painted by Sir John Lavery, Oswald Birley, and Olive Snell, and sculpted by Clare Sheridan.
-Lee's maternal great-grandfather, Jerome Carandini, the Marquis of Sarzano, was an Italian political refugee; his wife, Lee's great-grandmother, was English-born opera singer Marie Carandini (née Burgess).
-He had an elder sister, Xandra Carandini Lee (1917–2002).
+Lee's maternal great-grandfather, Jerome Carandini, the Marquis of Sarzano, was an Italian political refugee; his wife, Lee's great-grandmother, was the English-born opera singer Marie Carandini (née Burgess).
+He had an elder sister, Xandra Carandini Lee (1917–2002) as well as a younger brother, Nicholas.

 Lee's parents separated when he was four and divorced two years later.
 During this time, his mother took his sister and him to Wengen in Switzerland.
 After enrolling in Miss Fisher's Academy in Territet, he played his first role, as Rumpelstiltskin.
 They then returned to London, where Lee attended Wagner's private school in Queen's Gate, and his mother married Harcourt George St-Croix Rose, a banker and uncle of Ian Fleming.
 Fleming, author of the James Bond novels, thus became Lee's step-cousin.
 The family moved to Fulham, living next door to the actor Eric Maturin.
 One night, he was introduced to Prince Yusupov and Grand Duke Dmitri Pavlovich, the assassins of Grigori Rasputin, whom Lee was to play many years later.